SLATs for Estate Taxes

 If you fear the estate tax exemption will be decreased to $5M or $3.5M, then a couple can each use the exemption in current law.
 The goal of a SLAT is to use up that higher exception now, so they get “credit” for it even if they die in the future when the exemption is smaller.

 Thus, a SLAT is sometimes used to avoid paying estate taxes.
 This is an especially powerful technique if you have more than $23M, but it may be appropriate for some with $11M who want to utilize a single spouse’s exemption amount.
-This may be true if one of the spouses is expected to have a short life than the other.
+This may be true if one of the spouses is expected to have a shorter life than the other.

-It is important to note that there are no Claw Backs for Estate Taxes, so if you utilize your exemption now, you should be good to go even if it decreases.
+It is important to note that there are no Clawbacks for Estate Taxes, so if you utilize your exemption now, you should be good to go even if it decreases.

-No Claw Back for SLATs
+No Clawback for SLATs

 Taxation of SLATs